mlohajner/mlohajner/README.md

 # 🚀 Building simple, single-purpose Linux tools...

 Hi!
-I am Mario Lohajner, a developer from Croatia focused on writing minimalist, low-dependency code and utilities that fit naturally into the Linux ecosystem.
+I am Mario Lohajner (manjo), a developer from Croatia focused on writing minimalist, low-dependency code and utilities that fit naturally into the Linux ecosystem.

 This GitHub profile functions as a practical collection of **architectural templates** for specific classes of applications.
 Every core repository here solves a concrete problem while serving as a blueprint for clean implementation patterns, minimalist dependencies, and optimal resource management.